kierk/aggle/README.md

 `ios/aggle/aggle.xcworkspace`

 - Please make sure you are working from the file listed as it is required to run projects utilizing cocoapods from this project file.

+- Please also make sure you have installed cocoapods: Koloda, Firebase & JSQMessagesViewController (these can be installed via the requirements file by going into project folder, with cocoapods installed in your XCode, and running `pod install`)

 The most recent version is targeted to be run and tested on iPhone 6s.